Building the perfect Monstie

 The only thing to check when you hatch a Monstie is its Tendencies.
 In the Skills page of its profile, a Monstie has a Stamina Tendency and a Skill Tendency.
 These are set as the Monstie is hatched and can’t be changed later.

 Stamina Tendency impact how aggressive the Monstie will be in its stamina management.
 A Proactive Monstie will essentially burn through their stamina on their own and use Second Wind once they can’t use any active skill.
-An Average Monstie will tend to mix in a few regular attacks to offset the stamina loss while a Cautious Monstie will use Second Wind more often, even when they still have stamina to act, meaning you will have more stamina to issue orders when needed (but will build less kinship when doing so).
+An Average Monstie will tend to mix in a few regular attacks to offset the stamina loss while a Cautious Monstie will use Second Wind more often, even when they still have stamina to act, meaning you will have more stamina to issue orders when needed (but doing so will generate 5 less kinship points).
 As a result, Cautious Monstie might be able to use higher cost stamina moves but will also deal less damage on their own.

 Skill Tendency determines what kind of the skill the Monstie will priorize on its own.
 A Support Monstie will privilege moves boosting its party while a Hindrance Monstie will try to reduce the opponent’s stats.
 And an Attack Monstie will obviously focus on more offensive skills.